monterhealth/api-filter-bundle/README.md

 `/books?title[null]` returns all books where the title is null.
 The null strategy doesn't need any extra value.

+The *in* strategy includes the option to include NULL values.
+For example:

+`/books?author:id[in]=48|24|NULL` returns all books where the author id matches 48 or 24, and all books that have no author set.

+`/books?author:id[not][in]=48|24|NULL` returns all books where the author id doesn't match 48 and 24, and all books that have no author set.

 As you may have noticed, nested properties must be referenced with a : sign like author:name in the uri.

 ### Order filter